 Periodontal disease progresses as the pocket between the tooth and the gums gets filled with bacteria, plaque, and tartar, causing irritation to the surrounding tissues.
 When these irritants remain in the pocket space, they can cause damage to the gums and bone that supports the teeth.

 If the disease has progressed to more advanced stages, a special periodontal cleaning called scaling and root planing or deep cleaning is indicated.
 It is usually done one or two quadrants of the mouth at a time while the gums are numb.
 In this procedure tartar, plaque and toxins are removed from above and below the gumline, and rough spots on the roots are made smooth so that the gum tissue will reattach to the root and cause the pockets to decrease.
-There are also special medicines that can be placed under the gum to prevent the bacteria from recolonizing the area.
-There are special tools that may be recommended to help keep the teeth clean after the root planing.
+There is the ability to utilize laser therapy to improve gum tissue health and this can be incorporated into any hygiene procedure.
+There are special tools that may be recommended to help keep the teeth clean after the root planing..

 If the pockets do not heal after scaling and root planning, periodontal surgery may be required to reduce the pocket depths, making the teeth easier to keep clean in the future.